EVerest/libocpp/README.md

 #### Authorization
 In EVerest authorization is handled by the Auth module and various auth token providers and validators.
 The OCPP module acts as both a token provider (for pre validated tokens in RemoteStartTransactions) and a token validator (using the authorize requests, or plug & charge)
-To use libocpp as a auth token validator (eg. before starting a transaction) you can call the "authorize_id_token" function of the ChargePoint object
+To use libocpp as a auth token validator (e.g. before starting a transaction) you can call the "authorize_id_token" function of the ChargePoint object

 ### Install libocpp